 The decimal digits of these version numbers indicate the actual compiler version (for example 26 in Delphi XE5).
-The numeric sequence is not specific to Appmethod or Delphi, but dates back to the first Pascal compiler published by Borland.
+The numeric sequence is not specific to Delphi, but dates back to the first Turbo Pascal compiler published by Borland (see Appendix A for more information).

-You can also use the internal versioning constant in SIF statements, with the advantage of being able to use a comparison operator (>=) rather than a match for a specific version.
-The versioning constant is called CompilerVersion and in Delphi XE5 it's assigned to the floating-point value 26.0.
+You can also use the internal versioning constant in \$IF statements, with the advantage of being able to use a comparison operator (>=) rather than a match for a specific version.
+The versioning constant is called CompilerVersion and in Delphi XE5 it's assigned the floating-point value 26.0.

 So for example: